 At lunch, I was seated with two elderly women from Philadelphia who were traveling to Los Angeles to visit a grandchild.
 They had spent much of their lives traveling by train and were delighted that this was my first experience.

-As we arrived there, Native American vendors with tables filled with jewelry, pottery and blankets filled the platform around the station.
+As we arrived in ABQ, Native American vendors with tables filled with jewelry, pottery and blankets filled the platform around the station.
 Many passengers took advantage of the shopping opportunities there.

-As we arrived from the west, the sunrise illuminated Kansas City’s beautiful Kauffman Center for the Performing Arts, the sculptures atop the convention center, and of course, our beautiful Union Station that has been welcoming train travelers for almost 100 years.
+As we arrived from the west, the sunrise illuminated Kansas City’s beautiful Kauffman Center for the Performing Arts, the sculptures atop the convention center, and of course, our beautiful Union Station that has been welcoming train travelers for more than 100 years.